RedPitaya/Documentation/developerGuide/hardware/ext_modules/click_shield.rst

  .. _click_shield:

 ##############
 Click Shield
 ##############

 The Red Pitaya Click Shield extension module enables users to extend Red Pitaya hardware with two Click Boards and power them and the Red Pitaya from either an external USB C power adapter or a 12-24 Volt external power supply.
-The shield can also be utilised for high-performance clock and trigger synchronisation between multiple Red Pitaya units using ULF patch cables.
-Additionally, an external reference clock can be connected to the shield through a ULF connector.
+Using ULF patch cables, the shield can also be utilised for high-performance clock and trigger synchronisation between multiple Red Pitaya units.
+An external reference clock can also be connected to the shield through a ULF connector.

 **Highlights:**

 * possibility to extend hardware functionality with more than 1300 |Click Boards|
-* high-performance synchronisation of several Red Pitaya
+* high-performance synchronisation of several Red Pitayas
+* better clock and trigger transmission

 .. insert Click Shield image here